cloud-gov/cg-workshop/02-slides-lab.md

 # Lab 5.4 Push the new version of our app

-Now we can push the version of the app that uses the data store:
+Now we can push the version of the app that uses the data store.
 Run:

 ```
    cf push cglab -f lab05-state/manifest.yml